 Over the course of six weeks, our finalists are mentored on all aspects of broadcast journalism including writing, reporting, production and the inner workings of a newsroom.

-You will be mentored by a professional broadcast journalist for six weeks.
-The mentoring is practical and by the end of the six weeks each finalist will have produced a broadcast quality bulletin that may be aired across the local ITV news region.
+By the end of the mentoring phase, each finalist have researched and produced a broadcast quality bulletin, which may be aired across the local ITV news region.